AllenHsu1107/car-detection/docs/proposal.md

 ## 8. Execution Plan

-Yi-Lin Tsai:
+### Yi-Lin Tsai:

 Research and implement the Kalman filter to effectively eliminate incorrectly detected distances.
 This involves developing and integrating the Kalman filter into the system to enhance the accuracy and reliability of the detected distances.

-Jian-Ting Ko:
+### Jian-Ting Ko:

 Focused on estimating the distance and relative velocity between our car and the car in the front.
 This involves exploring two possible methods:

-License Plate Ratio Computation: Develop a method to compute the distance and relative velocity by assessing the ratio of the license plate's appearance in the video feed compared to its actual size.
+**License Plate Ratio Computation**: Develop a method to compute the distance and relative velocity by assessing the ratio of the license plate's appearance in the video feed compared to its actual size.

-Dual-Camera Depth Estimation: Implement a system utilizing dual cameras to estimate distance and relative velocity through depth estimation techniques.
+**Dual-Camera Depth Estimation**: Implement a system utilizing dual cameras to estimate distance and relative velocity through depth estimation techniques.

-Yao-Ting Hsu:
+### Yao-Ting Hsu:

 Tasked with estimating the distance and relative velocity between our car and the car behind.
 This involves exploring two potential methods:

-Car Body Detection: Develop a system to detect the car behind and calculate distance and relative velocity based on the actual car width and its size as captured by the camera.
+**Car Body Detection**: Develop a system to detect the car behind and calculate distance and relative velocity based on the actual car width and its size as captured by the camera.

-Lane Detection: Implement a system that uses lane detection to calculate the distance and relative velocity from the angle and position of the car in the back relative to our vehicle.
+**Lane Detection**: Implement a system that uses lane detection to calculate the distance and relative velocity from the angle and position of the car in the back relative to our vehicle.

 ## 9. Related Work
 ### 9.a.
 Papers